zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/switch-expressions.md

 Console.WriteLine(result);
 ```

 You can see that the new `switch` expressions enable you to use more concise expression syntax.
-Now let's compare the new `switch` expressions with the traditional `switch` statement.
+Now let's compare the new `switch` expressions with the classic `switch` statement.

  - In the `switch` expressions, you can see that there is no `case`, `break` (or `return`) statement, so it means that these keywords are not necessary.
  - The variable comes before the `switch` keyword, the different order makes it visually easy to distinguish the `switch` expression from the `switch` statement.